TheJacksonLaboratory/uconn-r-course/episodes/13-plotting.md

 The plot( ) function
 --------------------

-The generic function `plot()` works like magic, but is fairly easy to understand if you are familiar with S3/S4 objects.
+The generic function `plot()` seems to work like magic, but is fairly easy to understand if you are familiar with S3 objects.
 Lets go through some examples

 ``` r
 data <- read.csv('../surveys.csv') #your path may differ here!